Using embedded buttons for Apple Pay and Google Pay payments

 string, optional

-The name of the region (state, province, or other administrative subdivision type) of in the customer's address.
+The name of the region (state, province, or other administrative subdivision type) of the customer's address.

 The length of the string cannot be more than 255 characters.